 Nicolas Stahelin, EdD, Program Director

-Nicolas is an educator, education researcher, and political ecologist who has worked in experiential learning, international and cross-cultural exchange, school-community partnerships, and higher education for nearly fifteen years.
-He has a BA in environmental studies from Oberlin College, an MA in international educational development from Columbia University, and an EdD in international and comparative education, also at Columbia.
-His teaching and research engage with environmental policy in education through the lenses of political ecology, environmental justice, globalization, and critical policy studies.
-In recent published research, Nicolas examined the ideological divergence between critical environmental education movements in Brazil and UNESCO’s Decade of Education for Sustainable Development policy.
-He is an alum (fall 2000) and former program assistant (spring 2001, 2003–2004) of an SIT program in Brazil.
-More recently, he was the director of the Peace Corps Fellows Program at Columbia University.
-Originally of Swiss-Brazilian nationality, Nicolas lived for twenty years in Brazil and Venezuela and is fluent in English, Spanish, Portuguese, and French.
+As a political ecologist, educator and researcher, Nicolas Stahelin has worked in experiential learning, international and cross-cultural exchange, school-community partnerships, and higher education for nearly 20 years.
+He has a BA in environmental studies from Oberlin College, an MA in international educational development from Columbia University, and an EdD in international and comparative education focusing on sustainability, also from Columbia.
+His teaching and research engage with climate change and sustainability in global and comparative perspectives at the intersection of political ecology, environmental justice, critical policy studies, and education.
+Nicolas is also a faculty member of SIT Graduate Institute’s MA program in Climate Change and Global Sustainability.
+Active on several research fronts, Nicolas has published in a number of academic journals, including the Journal of Environmental Education and Environmental Education Research.
+Current projects include investigations into global climate change education policy programs driven by UN organizations, and reconceptualizing how the lens of climate justice should inform critical education for sustainability curricula and program design in post-secondary international education.
+Nicolas is an alum (fall 2000) and former program assistant (spring 2001, 2003–2004) of an SIT Study Abroad program in Brazil.
+Originally of Swiss- Brazilian nationality, Nicolas lived for 20 years in Brazil and Venezuela and is fluent in English, Spanish, Portuguese, and French.

 Anna Gail Caunca, MA, Program Manager